jackyoh/ohara/docs/src/user_guide.rst

    configurator container /etc/hosts file.
 If you have DNS server, you can just ignore parameter of add-host.

+   ``--k8s-namespace``: If you don't use the Kubernetes default namespace, you can assign the --k8s-namespace argument to set other the Kubernetes namespace.

    ``--k8s``: Assignment your K8S API server HTTP URL

 -  Use Ohara configurator to create a zookeeper and broker in Kubernetes